pynbody/tangos/README.md

 Do it with MPI
 --------------

 With MPI, you automatically distribute the tasks between nodes.
 This is far preferable.
 But it does mean you need to get python and MPI to understand each other.
-If you have an MPI compiler avaiable, this is pretty easy - you just type `pip install pypar` and it's all done.
+If you have an MPI compiler avaiable, this is pretty easy - you just type `pip install mpi4py` and it's all done.

 Now you can use `mpirun` on `db_writer.py` just like you would with any other parallel task.
 However be careful: *by default every processor will load its own copy of the data*.
 This is time-efficient but memory-wasteful.
 If you can get away with it (and you often can with zoom simulations), it's all fine.

-If you can't get away with it, either you can reduce the number of processes per core in the normal way (using qsub directives etc), or alternatively the database can *partial load* data, i.e. just ingest one halo at a time.
+If you can't get away with it, you can reduce the number of processes per core in the normal way (using qsub directives etc)... or, you could try selecting an appropriate *load mode*.
+This is done by passing the argument `--load-mode=XXX` to `db_writer.py`, where `XXX` is one of the following:

+* `--load-mode=partial`: only the data for a single halo at a time is loaded.
 Partial loading is pretty efficient but be aware that  calculations that need the surroundings of the halo (e.g. for outflows etc) will fail.
+* `--load-mode=server`: rank 0 of your MPI processes will load a (single) entire snapshot at a time and pass only the bits of the data needed along to all other ranks.
+This has the advantage over `--load-mode=partial` of allowing the calculations to request the surroundings of the halo (see above).
+However it has the disadvantage that rank 0 must load an entire snapshot (all arrays that are required).
+For really big simulations that might be tricky.
+* `--load-mode=server-partial`: a hybrid approach where rank 0 loads only what is required to help the other ranks figure out what they need to load — for example, if a property requests a sphere surrounding the halo, the entire snapshot's position arrays will be loaded on rank 0, but no other data.
+The data on the individual ranks is loaded via partial loading (see `--load-mode=partial` above).

 Here's an example qsub script from pleiades for processing a small uniform volume.
 Note this also shows you the use of `db_timelink.py` to generate the merger trees.